Last updated: 23 August 2019

 These are super comfortable and warm, but my sleep set-up is pretty warm already, so I leave these at home unless I expect the temperature to go below freezing.

-These gloves from Zpacks are warm, comfy, light, and water resistant.
+These gloves from Zpacks are warm, comfy, light, and stay warm when wet.
 If I am expecting a lot of rain/snow, I switch to my Mountain Hardwear Plasmics.

 Extra Hiking Socks: Darn Tough (2.3 oz)

-I own two pairs of these wool socks and they are still going strong after about 70 days worth of hiking trips.
-I’ve had almost no problem with blisters in that time.
-I usually swap the socks once every day or two and wash the dirty pair and keep them in the mesh pocket on my pack to dry.
+I own two pairs of these wool socks and my first pairs lasted about 100 days worth of hiking trips.
+I’ve had almost no problem with blisters wearing these.
+I usually keep one pair dedicated for sleep and then wear that pair on my last day for a little boost of freshness!

 I only wear this at night when it’s nice to get just a little more warmth around my neck since my head sticks out of my sleeping quilt.
 I also use this to keep my face warm when it is really cold, or as a light block for my eyes when the moon is extremely bright.